epiverse-trace/datatagr/README.md

 - [linelist](https://github.com/epiverse-trace/linelist): A package for
   managing and validating linelist data - the original inspiration for safeframe.
+- [struct](https://github.com/cynkra/struct): A package that “provides
+  ways to modify objects more strictly, guaranteeing that we keep the type of the modified element.”

 ### Code of Conduct